emmanuel-bv/iotedge-iva-nano/README.md

     #  device_connection_string: ""
     ```

-    - Uncomment the "DPS symmetric key provisioning configuration" and add your IoT Central app's scope id, registration_id which is your device Id and its primary symmetric key:
+    - Uncomment the "DPS symmetric key provisioning configuration" (*not the TPM section but the symmetric key one*) and add your IoT Central app's scope id, registration_id which is your device Id and its primary symmetric key:

     > :warning: Beware of spaces since YAML is space sensitive.
 In YAML exactly 2 spaces = 1 identation and make sure to not have any trailing spaces.